Karl Marx: Move to London and further writing: 1850–1860

 Marx moved to London in early June 1849 and would remain based in the city for the rest of his life.
 The headquarters of the Communist League also moved to London.
 However, in the winter of 1849–1850, a split within the ranks of the Communist League occurred when a faction within it led by August Willich and Karl Schapper began agitating for an immediate uprising.
 Willich and Schapper believed that once the Communist League had initiated the uprising, the entire working class from across Europe would rise "spontaneously" to join it, thus creating revolution across Europe.
 Marx and Engels protested that such an unplanned uprising on the part of the Communist League was "adventuristic" and would be suicide for the Communist League.
 Such an uprising as that recommended by the Schapper/Willich group would easily be crushed by the police and the armed forces of the reactionary governments of Europe.
 Marx maintained that this would spell doom for the Communist League itself, arguing that changes in society are not achieved overnight through the efforts and will power of a handful of men.
 They are instead brought about through a scientific analysis of economic conditions of society and by moving toward revolution through different stages of social development.
 In the present stage of development (circa 1850), following the defeat of the uprisings across Europe in 1848 he felt that the Communist League should encourage the working class to unite with progressive elements of the rising bourgeoisie to defeat the feudal aristocracy on issues involving demands for governmental reforms, such as a constitutional republic with freely elected assemblies and universal (male) suffrage.
-In other words, the working class must join with bourgeois and democratic forces to bring about the successful conclusion of the bourgeois revolution before stressing the working class agenda and a working-class revolution.
+In other words, the working class must join with bourgeois and democratic forces to bring about the successful conclusion of the bourgeois revolution before stressing the working-class agenda and a working-class revolution.

 After a long struggle that threatened to ruin the Communist League, Marx's opinion prevailed and eventually, the Willich/Schapper group left the Communist League.
 Meanwhile, Marx also became heavily involved with the socialist German Workers' Educational Society.
 The Society held their meetings in Great Windmill Street, Soho, central London's entertainment district.
-This organisation was also racked by an internal struggle between its members, some of whom followed Marx while others followed the Schapper/Willich faction.
+This organisation was also racked by an internal struggle among its members, some of whom followed Marx while others followed the Schapper/Willich faction.
 The issues in this internal split were the same issues raised in the internal split within the Communist League, but Marx lost the fight with the Schapper/Willich faction within the German Workers' Educational Society and on 17 September 1850 resigned from the Society.